-- The student must file a written grievance appeal with the immediate supervisor of the employee with whom the grievance is held using the General Grievance Appeal Form.
-The General Grievance Form is available through the Administrative Offices, may be downloaded from the Point website, and/or may be emailed to a student upon request.
+- 1. The student must file a written grievance appeal with the immediate supervisor of the employee with whom the grievance is held using the General Grievance Appeal Form.
+The General Grievance Form is available through the Access Administrative Office, may be downloaded from the Access website, and/or may be emailed to a student upon request.
 (NOTE: A general grievance MUST be received within 10 business days from the day that the grievance occurred regardless of whether the student attempted an informal resolution or not).
 The university will not consider appeals filed after that date. - 2.
 Upon receipt of the appeal, the immediate supervisor may speak to the employee, the student, or both in an effort to resolve the issue.
 After investigating the appeal, the immediate supervisor will make a written response (either by letter or email) to the student within 7 days of receipt of the written General Grievance Appeal Form. - 3.
 Should the immediate supervisor not be able to resolve the complaint, or the student is still not satisfied that the complaint has been resolved, the student may request that the written appeal be forwarded to the Chief Academic Officer. - 4.
 Upon receipt of the request, the Chief Academic Officer will forward the written Grievance Appeal Form to the Grievance Appeals Committee for consideration.
 The committee may convene a hearing in which the student may present his/her case for the appeal.
-Students are allowed to bring any documentation, witnesses, or other materials that supports their case.
+Students are allowed to bring any documentation, witnesses,

+- or other materials that supports their case.
 The Committee may also speak to the employee with whom the grievance is held. - 5.
 After hearing and considering all the information presented, the Grievance Appeals Committee will render a decision and respond to the student in writing concerning the disposition of the appeal within 10 days of the hearing date.
 The decision of the Grievance Appeals Committee is final.

-ONLINE DEGREE PROGRAMS
+ACCESS DEGREE PROGRAMS

-Point University offers both associate of arts and bachelor of science degrees in an online format.
+Point University offers the nontraditional student the Bachelor of Science degree and the Associate of Arts degree.
 In keeping with the purpose of the University, all courses and programs are designed to concur with a Christian worldview.
 Whether a person enrolls for only a few courses or completes a degree, the mission and vision of the University remain the same.

-CORE CURRICULUM: The University's online degree programs are based on a General Education Component and Biblical Studies courses.
+CORE CURRICULUM: The University's Access degree programs are based on a General Education Component and Biblical Studies courses.